thevickypedia/Jarvis/docs/_sources/README.md.txt

 - **gmail_pass** - Gmail account password to send and read emails.
 - **alt_gmail_user** - Alternate gmail account username to send an SMS. (`gmail_user` can be re-used)
 - **alt_gmail_pass** - Alternate gmail account password to send an SMS. (`gmail_pass` can be re-used)
+- **recipient** - Email address to which the emails from jarvis have to be received.
 - **robinhood_user** - Robinhood account username.
 - **robinhood_pass** - Robinhood account password.
 - **robinhood_qr** - Robinhood login [QR code](https://robinhood.com/account/settings)